dabo123148/CaretakerSteam/README.md

 Once the commands finished running you need to restart the bot one time, this causes it to load the servers

 Once this is done, your bot should be ready to go

+How does the bot get its data?
+The bot uses 2 ways:
+1. A2S(this is ues for e.g. !server)
+2. Steamworks: The bot communicates with the steamclient on your computer, which then communicates with the steamservers and then the bot reads the data from your steamclient -> uses your steamaccount

 Tip:
 If you want to play ark at the same time and have the bot running, you can change the app id to any other app id in your libary